sysid/ankiview/README.md

 # AnkiView 🎴

 AnkiView is a command-line tool that lets you quickly view Anki notes directly from your collection file, without needing to open the Anki application.
 Perfect for quick information gathering.

+> It serves also as a much more powerfull drop-in replacement for [inka2](https://github.com/sysid/inka2?tab=readme-ov-file).

 ## Features ✨

 - **View notes** - View any note by its ID in your default browser
 - **Delete notes** - Delete notes from your collection via CLI
+- **List notes** - Browse and search notes from the command line
 - **List card types** - See available card types in your collection
 - **Import markdown** - Convert markdown flashcards to Anki notes
 - **Smart updates** - Automatically track cards with ID comments